-Charisse Levchak, PhD, LMSW is an Assistant Professor of Sociology at Central Connecticut State University, USA.
+Charisse Levchak, PhD, LMSW is an Associate Professor of Sociology at Central Connecticut State University, USA.
 Aside from having a doctoral degree in sociology, she also has a Master of Social Work degree.
 She researches and teaches in the areas of race, cultural competence, diversity, oppression, liberation, and social justice.

 She can be reached for questions, comments, media inquiries, and collaborations at firstname.lastname@example.org.